KiraCore/sekin/README.md

 **`ci.yml` - Build and Release**
 - Triggers on PR merge to `main` branch
 - Creates semantic version tags
-- Builds and pushes Shidai and Syslog-ng images to GHCR
+- Builds and pushes Sekai and Syslog-ng images to GHCR
 - Signs images with Cosign (Sigstore)
 - Updates `compose.yml` with new versions